phartz/service-broker-cli/README.md

 ## Restrictions

 There are some restrictions:
-* The service broker doesn't store any user crendetials so it is not possible to get information about a service key.
+* The Service Broker doesn't store any user credentials so it is not possible to get information about a service key.
-In contrast to to CloudFounndry CLI the `sb create-service-key` returns the credentials.
+In contrast to to Cloud Foundry CLI the `sb create-service-key` returns the credentials.
-* The service broker also doesn't store any information about the real service names, the broker only works with UUIDs.
+* The Service Broker also doesn't store any information about the real service names.
+The broker only works with UUIDs.

 ## Target and log In